MalefactorIX/Damage-Processing-System/Faust/RoE.md

 2) A group may attack once per day.
 Raids which persist for an excess amount of time may be terminated by the defending OIC.
 You can request for additional raid opportunities after your first for that day if desired.
 Raids are recognized as being organized efforts by at least 3 attackers for a minimum duration of 1 hour.

 3) Assume things not mentioned in this ruleset are disallowed unless otherwise advised by region moderation.
 Even if something is disallowed, we may make a temporary exception if requested.
+Otherwise, such usage can be considered a Tier 3 deployment.

 4) Spawn zones are clearly marked.
 Do not enter the opposing spawn zones.
 This includes being on top of said structures.
 You are otherwise authorized to shoot at any location you are being shot from.